Kolmen-Tech/default-token-list/README.md

 [![Tests](https://github.com/ergolabs/default-token-list/workflows/Tests/badge.svg)](https://github.com/ergolabs/default-token-list/actions?query=workflow%3ATests)

-This package includes a JSON schema for token lists, and contains the default token list and token logos used in the ErgoDEX interface
+This package includes a JSON schema for token lists and the default token list used in the ErgoDEX interface

 ## JSON Schema
 The JSON schema represents the technical specification for a token list which can be used in a cross-chain dApp interface, such as the ErgoDEX Interface.